FALL1N1/TBC_New/README.md

 If you have played TBC and you know how stuff works - feel free to give it a test and update us with bugs.
 Any PRs are welcome.

+Copyright goes to appropriate authors, e.g Sunwell, Sunstrider, Trinity and so on..

 Current progress: